MateoLeon44/FindSumTuples/README.md

 ------------
 ## Code source

-The source code which contains the main functions is under the root project on `findAllSumTuples.ts`
+The source code which contains the main function is under the root project on `findAllSumTuples.ts`

 ## How to run the project